Liz has always loved camping; her dad was an avid outdoorsman who taught her many skills that are also adaptable to disaster preparedness.

 Again add 120 to the previous number (your second bearing).
 Set this new bearing, and walk again the same exact number of steps.
 Stop.
 Look down.
 If you did it right, you should find yourself within at least a shoe’s length of your starting marker.

-Use of a Compass as a Sporting Activity
+Using a Compass as a Sporting Activity

 Not only is this elementary triangulation, it is the basis for an entire sport called orienteering.
 That gets into much more complex bearing determinations, necessary detours around obstacles, and advanced calculations to allow for the difference between true north and magnetic north.
 Yes, there is one: it’s called declination.
 That’s a whole other topic, far beyond the scope of this article on basic compass use.